-causes NightTune to display its command line syntax (followed by a brief description of each option), then exit.
+Causes NightTune to display its command line syntax (followed by a brief description of each option) on the standard output, then exit.

---no-gui
+--no-qui

-specifies that NightTune will be invoked in batch mode without the graphical user interface.
-Batch mode is useful if the specified (or implied) configuration file specifies that logging will occur (see "NightTune Logging" on page 4-1) or when restoring the state of the system (CPU shielding, interrupt CPU affinity, process and thread scheduling attributes and CPU affinity).
-The --no-gui option requires the handle parameter, which identifies the session, unless the --wait option is specified.
+Specifies that ntune will be invoked in batch mode without the graphical user interface.
+Batch mode is useful if the specified (or implied) configuration file specifies that logging is to occur (see "NightTune Logging" on page 4-1) or it contains instructions to restore the system state (CPU shielding, interrupt CPU affinity, process and thread scheduling attributes and CPU affinity).
+The --no-gui option requires the handle parameter, which identifies the session.

-In batch mode, the ntune command immediately returns after launching a daemon that continues to run in the background (unless the --wait option is specified).
+In batch mode, the ntune command immediately returns after launching a daemon that continues to run in the background (unless the --wait option is also specified).
 The handle argument, which is required with the --no-gui option, identifies the daemon process for subsequent --quit invocations.

-Handle must be a simple file name and corresponds to a file under /var/lib/NightTune, which is created and managed by ntune.
+Handle must be a simple file name and correspond to a file under /var/lib/NightTune, which is created and managed by ntune.
 Since the namespace is flat, use of a unique handle name is recommended to avoid collisions (e.g. ntune --no-qui \$\$).